nexcess/nexcess-api-docs/CloudAccount.md

    -H 'Accept: application/json' \
    --data-binary '{"_action": "purge-cache"}'
 ```

-There is only one required parameter needed to clear the Nginx Cache.

-- `_action` takes a single value of **purge-cache**.

 The payload returned from the command above is the same as [Payload 3](#payload3).